helper-lab/day_3/README.md

 Note: Since you are given the MQTT Broker Server and Node Server for the UI, you need certain information to correctly configure, publish and subscribe with MQTT.
-- The MQTT port to use is 3001 - the classroom workspace only allows ports 3000-3009
+- The MQTT port to use is 3001
 - The topics that the UI Node Server is listening to are "class" and "speedometer"
 - The Node Server will attempt to extract information from any JSON received from the MQTT server with the keys "class_names" and "speed"